 Despite an over-abundance of food in the US, many diseases and health concerns are related to poor nutritional intake.
 Grocery stores are filled from floor to ceiling with highly processed foods, restaurants offer heaping portions, and fast food chains offer entire meals for $6.
 But, it’s the quality of the food that’s impacting our bodies — not the variety of choices.
-By consuming overly processed foods, we are not gaining the nutrients we need for optimal functioning, causing many of us to lack the energy (and interest) needed for engaging in exercise, experiencing sleep dysfunctions, and in many cases, presenting with a variety of behavior health concerns.
+By consuming overly processed foods, we are depleting our bodies of the nutrients needed for optimal functioning, causing many of us to lack the energy (and interest) needed for engaging in exercise, experience sleep dysfunctions, and in many cases, present with a variety of chronic health concerns.
 Our bodies are stressed, exhausted, malnourished, and weak.

 The connection between nutrition and wellness is not new.
 Whether presented by Hippocrates, the father of Western medicine, or in more recent times, by Weston Price in the late 19th century, or by documentarian Morgan Spurlock in the 21st century, our diets are directly related to our mental and physical health.
-In consuming a diet filled with allergens, sugar, colorants, flavorings, preservatives and additives, we are placing our bodies into states of dysfunction and inflammation.
-Therefore, we can use our most basic behavior — eating — to our advantage.
+In consuming a diet filled with allergens, sugars, colorants, flavorings, preservatives and additives, we are placing our bodies into states of dysfunction and inflammation.
+Instead, of promoting a state of degeneration through diet, at the Mitochondrial Institute, we will help you employ the most basic behavior — eating — to your advantage.

 But, why would changing our diet be so fundamental?
 Why would it affect our interest in physical activity, ability to sleep, and how we behave and feel?